DirectoryTree/Dummy/readme.md

 #### Dynamic State Methods

-The `HasFactory` trait supports dynamic state methods.
+The `HasFactory` trait supports defining dynamic state methods.
 You can define state methods in your class using the format `get{StateName}State` and call them dynamically on the factory:

 ```php
 namespace App\Data;